 The glacial river originates in the Vatnajökull glacier, which is Iceland's largest glacier and Europe's largest ice cap by volume.

 After visiting Dettifoss we were driven further north Jökulsárgljúfur glacial canyon and made our fifth stop by the extraordinary Hljóðaklettar - Echo Rocks.
 Here a whole valley of extraordinary rock formation opens up.

-We made our sixth stop in my all time favourite place in Iceland, Ásbyrgi, the Capital City of the Icelandic Elves.
+We made our sixth stop in my all-time favourite place in Iceland, Ásbyrgi, the Capital City of the Icelandic Elves.

 Our guide took us to the most beautiful (in my opinion) part of Ásbyrgi, the serene Botnstjörn pond.
-There is an easy walk (0,8 km) to the pond from the parking lot.
+There is an easy walk (0.8 km) to the pond from the parking lot.

-This pond is what is left of a big waterfall which once cascaded from the cliffs and it is unbelievably peaceful there.
+This pond is what is left of a big waterfall that once cascaded from the cliffs and it is unbelievably peaceful there.
 I can tell you that in my eyes this pond and the surrounding cliffs are like out of this world and I could stay there for hours, which I have done many times during my camping trips to Ásbyrgi.